This course will enable you to develop competency in advanced practice.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-Assessments will be through a variety of methods including exams, Observed Clinical Structured Examinations (OSCEs), reflective essays and case studies.
-In each module you will have the opportunity to practice the assessment informally prior to taking the actual summative assessment.
+Assessments will be through a variety of methods including exams, Observed Clinical Structured Examinations (OSCEs), reflective essays and a poster presentation.
+In each module you'll complete a formative assessment, which will help you achieve success in the summative assignment.